Alejandro Tabilo

 Alejandro Tabilo Álvarez (born 2 June 1997) is a Canadian-born Chilean professional tennis player.
-He has a career-high singles ranking of world No. 19, achieved on 1 July 2024 and a doubles ranking of No. 106, attained on 27 January 2025.
-He has won three ATP Tour singles titles.
-He is currently the No. 2 singles player from Chile.
+He has a career-high ATP singles ranking of world No. 19 achieved on 1 July 2024 and a best doubles ranking of No. 106 achieved on 27 January 2025.
+He is the current No. 1 singles player from Chile.

+Tabilo has won four ATP Tour titles combined, three in singles and one in doubles.
+He represents Chile at the Davis Cup.

 Personal life

 Alejandro Tabilo Álvarez was born in Toronto, Canada on June 2, 1997.
-His parents are Chileans, his father Ricardo (a native of Antofagasta) settled in North America in 1988, where he met his mother María, who is from San Felipe.
-After obtaining dual nationality, he traveled to Santiago for the first time to compete when he was 18 years old, taking the opportunity to get to know the country.
-He decided to move to Chile for a year, being adopted by Julio Rueda and Patricia Farías, a couple in charge of bringing him closer to Chilean culture.
-At the age of 19, he settled in Chile permanently, but always dreamt of representing the country of his parents.
+His parents are Chileans; his father Ricardo, a native of Antofagasta, settled in North America in 1988, where he met his mother María, who is from San Felipe.
+After obtaining dual nationality, he traveled to Santiago for the first time at age 18 to compete, taking the opportunity to get to know the country.
+He decided to stay in Chile for a year, being taken in by Julio Rueda and Patricia Farías, a couple who helped introduce him to Chilean culture.
+At age 19, he settled in Chile permanently, though he had always dreamed of representing the country of his parents.

+Playing style

+Tabilo is a left-handed player with a two-handed backhand.
+He prefers clay courts and uses a Yonex VCore 98 racket strung with Yonex Polytour Spin strings at a tension of around 23 kilograms.
+His childhood idol has been Rafael Nadal, and another major influence is former Chilean star Fernando González.
+Both Nadal and former world No. 1 Boris Becker have spoken highly of Tabilo's game.
+His most difficult opponent on the ATP circuit has been Taylor Fritz, against whom he holds a 0–4 record.

 Career

+Early career and junior years

+Tabilo trained at the IMG Academy in the United States between 2011 and 2015.
+He won the Orange Bowl under-16 doubles title in 2012.
+During 2018, he struggled with weight issues, at one point weighing close to 100 kilograms, and suffered lower back pain that dropped his ranking to around No. 800.
+He subsequently lost weight too quickly, reaching an unhealthy 65 kilograms, which forced a four-month absence from competition.
+After an intensive fitness program, he stabilized around 75 kilograms and returned to competition ahead of a strong 2019 season.

+2019: Davis Cup debut

+In 2019, ahead of the Davis Cup Finals, Tabilo was called up to the Chilean Davis Cup team for the first time.
+He played a doubles rubber alongside Tomás Barrios Vera against Germany, losing in two sets.